-My aim for this guide is to help you understand Cryptocurrencies (an alternative to money) highlight their unique security, speed and privacy features when compared to regular money, how you can use them in everyday life and make money by investing in them.
+This guide will help you understand Cryptocurrencies, highlight their unique security, speed and privacy features and how you can use them in everyday life.

 What are Cryptocurrencies?